 - This function supports only 8-bit raster inputs.

 - You can assign an existing attribute table with your color scheme, or you can create a new color attribute table.

 - If your table contains fields named Red, Green, and Blue, values within those fields will be used like a color map when rendering the image.

 - The attribute table is referenced when using this function even when it is not stored in the dataset, such as with raster datasets that contain internal attribute tables.

 - When the dataset is displayed, it can be symbolized based on the table values.
 When a pixel is queried, the table values will be returned.

 The input raster.

-The input attribute table can be entered using the Manual type where you assign a class name and a color to each value, or you can reference an existing table which comes from one of the following:
+The input attribute table can be entered using the Manual option, where you assign a class name and a color to each value, or you can reference an existing table that comes from one of the following:

 Add an attribute table manually